-Although there is an effective treatment in which users can seek to battle opioid drug abuse, APA reports that only about one in four people with opioid use disorder receive treatment.
-Medication-assisted treatment (MAT) is said to be the most effective treatment for individuals with an opioid use disorder.
+Although there is an effective treatment in which users can seek to battle opioid drug abuse, APA reports that only about one in four people with this chronic disease receive treatment.
+Medication-assisted treatment (MAT) is said to be the most effective treatment for individuals with this disorder.
 This course of treatment involves the use of medication, counseling, and therapy.
 However, brain chemistry may contribute to a user’s mental health and the success of treatment.
 Considering this, medical professionals typically prescribe medications that help modify brain chemistry and relieve cravings.
 It also helps with withdrawal symptoms and to stop the harmful effects of opiates.
 Treatment will most likely involve methods, such as encouraging change and education about treatment and relapse prevention.
-Individuals may also need to participate in self-help programs.
+People may also need to participate in self-help programs.

-Three FDA-approved medications stand out when seeking treatment for opioid addiction; Methadone, Buprenorphine, Naltrexone.
+Three FDA-approved medications stand out when seeking treatment for opioid addiction: Methadone, Buprenorphine, and Naltrexone.
 These medications do not substitute one addiction for another.
 Medical professionals will also only prescribe dosages of medicine, which will not get a person high.
 The drug will also help reduce opioid cravings and withdrawal symptoms.
-The medication also intends to help individuals restore balance to the brain circuits affected by addiction.
+The medication is also intended to help individuals restore balance to the brain circuits affected by addiction.
 Individuals may also seek home remedies and natural ways of recovering from opioid use disorder.

 Rehabilitation from Opioid Use Disorder is Different for Everyone

 Treatment and addiction are different matters for everyone.
 There is no one size fits all model.
 Different individuals need different treatments and medications at different times.
-Opioid use disorder treatment can mean counseling, outpatient or inpatient treatment, or long-term therapeutic care.
-Opioid use disorder, also often requires continuing care to be effective in the long run.
+There are different treatments for opioid addiction that can include counseling, outpatient or inpatient treatment, or long-term therapeutic care.
+Opioid use disorder often requires continuing care to be effective in the long run.
 Treatment can involve components such as: